TherCN/Swampy-LevelEditor/README.md

 # Swampy-LevelEditor
-You may have to use [AIDE](https://android-ide.com) to build this project and install it
+You can download the built APK from the [Actions](https://github.com/TherCN/Swampy-LevelEditor/actions) tab, and you can also use [AIDE](https://android-ide.com) to clone this repository and manually compile it

 This project currently only has one function, which is to render images similar to those in the game.
 Other functions will be implemented one by one in the future